joyeecheung/fountain/README.md

 ## About the executable

-The executable is built with MinGW, the necessary libraries are all bundled inside this project.
+The executable is built for Windows with MinGW, the necessary libraries are all bundled inside this project.
 Just run `Fountain.exe` to see it at work.

+If you want to run it under Linux, you need to build it from source.

 ## How to build it?